AmAn-1234567890/Sql-Case-Studies/README.md

 # Sql-Case-Studies
-A collection of case studies performed using sql
+A collection of Case Studies performed using SQL